 From co-working spaces and artificial intelligence to analyses of where life science is heading in the future.
-We produce reports that all have one thing in common - they tell something about how we can work together to strengthen Swedish life science.
+We produce reports that state how we can work together to strengthen Swedish life science.

 50% increase of the life science companies

 Between 2009 and 2019, the number of life science companies in the Stockholm-Uppsala region increased by almost 50%.
 This is stated in a report published by the Stockholm Science City Foundation on the 31 of March.
 Half of the employees within Sweden's life science work in the region, which means 31,500 people at nearly 1,000 companies.
 The report also shows that half of Sweden's patent applications originate from the region.
 Read the report here (in Swedish)

 The Stockholm-Uppsala region is Sweden's largest life science cluster, gathering half of the industry within life science, five universities and healthcare for almost three million people.
 Stockholm Science City's fact report shows that the cluster stands strong both in a national and an international perspective.
 The main features of the compilation are now summarized.

 The Future of Life Science – Health data and precision medicine

 Where is life science heading in the future?
 Life science has always been about deciphering biological complexity and two factors that drive the development in life science are the rapid advances in genetic sequencing and data analytics.
 In this report, we discuss the benefits, possibilities and risks of using health data in new ways to improve our health, medical treatments and the way healthcare is carried out.